APNIC-Labs/draft-kskroll-sentinel/README.md

    values for the left-most label.
-The test relies on recursive resolvers supporting a mechanism that recognises this special name pattern in queries, and under certain defined circumstances will return a DNS SERVFAIL response code (RCODE 2), mimicing the response code that is returned by security-aware resolvers when DNSSEC validation fails.
+The test relies on recursive resolvers supporting a mechanism that recognises this special name pattern in queries, and under certain defined circumstances will return a DNS SERVFAIL response code (RCODE 2), mimicking the response code that is returned by security-aware resolvers when DNSSEC validation fails.